 “Overwhelmed and understaffed health departments could be falling behind in reporting,” he said.

-Pavia also notes that there is day-to-day fluctuation as significant testing events or certain superspreader events could bring in many cases at one specific time.
+Pavia also notes day-to-day fluctuation as significant testing events or certain superspreader events could bring many cases at one specific time.

 “Consistency over a long enough period to determine a true trend is key,” he said.
 “The bottom line is that we need several more days of data before we can exhale in those jurisdictions.”